Hanzhong Campaign: Initial clashes

-On another front, Liu Bei was facing Xiahou Yuan at Yangping Pass.
-In around August 218, Liu Bei sent Chen Shi to attack Mamingge, but the latter was defeated by Xu Huang, and some of the fleeing soldiers fell into the deep valleys during their escape.
-Liu Bei personally led an assault on Zhang He at Guangshi but was unable to overcome his enemy.
+On another front, Liu Bei was facing Xiahou Yuan at Yangping Pass, with frequent skirmishes throughout the year.
+Between May and August (summer) 218, Liu Bei sent Chen Shi with over ten battalions to attack Mamingge, but the latter was defeated by Xu Huang, and some of the fleeing soldiers fell into the deep valleys during their escape.
+Liu Bei personally led a night assault on Zhang He at Guangshi with over 10,000 troops divided into ten divisions, but was unable to overcome his enemy.
 He then sent an urgent letter to Zhuge Liang in Yi Province's capital, Chengdu, to request for reinforcements.
 Zhuge Liang vacillated and consulted Yang Hong (楊洪), who said, "Hanzhong is the throat of Yi Province.
 This is a critical point of survival and destruction.
 Without Hanzhong there will be no Shu (Yi Province).
 A disaster has befallen on the gates of our home.
 At this moment, the men should go to war, the women should help in transporting supplies, what's there to hesitate about sending reinforcements?"
 Zhuge Liang accepted Yang Hong's advice and sent reinforcements to Liu Bei while Liu Bei continued his standoff against Cao Cao's forces.